Why kitten and puppy vaccinations are so important

 Like any member of our family, we want to keep our pets healthy and well looked after.
-For new and seasoned pet owners alike, vaccinations should be a key consideration for your pet’s health and welfare.
-By vaccinating your pet, you help to keep them and other animals safe and free from infection.
+For new and seasoned pet owners alike, kitten and puppy vaccinations should be a key consideration for your pet’s health and welfare.
+By vaccinating your pet, you’ll help to keep them and other animals safe and free from infection.

 Puppies and kittens are protected against many infections by their mother’s milk, if she has been regularly vaccinated.
 But this maternal immunity only lasts for the first few weeks after birth, so it’s important to make sure your pet stays protected once mum’s work is done.